ypid/seafile-wiki/Create-server-configuration-by-hand.md

-## What seafile-admin command does ##

-* as is explained, `ccnet` is responsible for the underlying networking.
-It needs a directory to store its own configuration and metadata.
-The directory normally is named `ccnet`.
-* seaf-server is responsible for all the other complex jobs (file synchronize, share management).
-It needs a directory to store its configuration and data.
-The directory is normally named `seafile-data`.
-* seahub is the website front end of seafile server.
-It's written in Django.
-If you have any experience with Django, you should know the `syncdb` command must be run to create all the database tables.

-So basically these are what the `seafile-admin` script do:

-- ensure seafile is already installed and all the python libraries seahub need are installed.
-- create the ccnet configuration
-- create the seafile configuration
-- run Django `syncdb` command for seahub

-Now let's do that step by step.

-## Step by Step ##

 ### The first step ###

 To make it easier to migrate or backup your seafile server data, we strongly suggest you create a new directory, and place all the configuration and data under this directory.